wasabia/react_webpack_rails/docs/install_generator.md

 Instlall Generator
 =======

-Install generator is build from 6 independent generators responsible for different parts of installation process.
+`Install` generator is build from 6 independent generators responsible for different parts of installation process.
 All steps except core generator can be skipped by passing one of possible [options]().

 ```bash
 $ rails generate react_webpack_rails:install
 ```

-Running install generator with default options will create fallowing files:
+Install generator run with default options will create following structure:

 ```
 ├── app